Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

-More comments were made on posts published on weekdays compared to weekends (Fig. \ref{fig:comm_weekend}), which is consistent with the higher number of posts being made during the weekdays.
-Posts made in the morning in the eastern USA receive the highest number of comments ($1,280,826$ comments, $34.05$\% of total).
-This large number of comments could be attributed to users' activity during lunchtime and time after work, where they engage with posts made previously in the day.
-Posts made in the afternoon ($1,093,762$ comments, $29.08$\%) closely follow.
-Next are posts made in the evening ($928,398$ comments, $24.68$\%), while posts made during the night receive the least comments ($458,086$ comments, $12.18$\%).
+Monthly post counts across years (Fig. \ref{fig:posts_per_month}) show a similar yearly pattern, with a spike in March $2020$ corresponding to the pandemic onset.
+Figure \ref{fig:posts_weekend} shows more posts are made on weekdays ($296,349$) than weekends ($146,022$), peaking in the afternoon (Q4, eastern USA, likely reflecting users' lunchtime) with $33.2$\% of posts, followed by evening (Q1, $29.2$\%), morning (Q3, $26.4$\%), and night (Q2, $11.2$\%).
+Time is interpreted using EST, as most Reddit traffic comes from the US (cf. Reddit traffic as of March 2024\footnote{\url{https://www.statista.com/statistics/325144/reddit-global-active-user-distribution/}}).

+The bottom row of Figure \ref{fig:temporal} shows the same analysis for comments, categorized by the post date (e.g., all comments on a June $2020$ post are treated as June $2020$).
+Comment activity gradually increases until $2020$, followed by a sharp drop and peak aligned with the pandemic.
+After early $2021$, comments declined below pre-pandemic levels.
+No clear monthly seasonality is observed (Fig. \ref{fig:comm_per_month}).
+Comments are more frequent on weekday posts (Fig. \ref{fig:comm_weekend}), with morning posts receiving the most comments (Q3, $33.9$\%), followed by afternoon (Q4), evening (Q1), and night (Q2).

-\xhdr{Tags} According to the current subreddit rules, each post must include a tag indicating the context of the meal: whether the user prepared it at home, whether the user works in the food industry and prepared it, or whether the user purchased it without personal preparation.
-The majority of meals, $75$\%, were prepared at home by the users, while $19$\% were purchased without any preparation, and $1.5$\% were prepared by food industry professionals.
-The remaining $4.5$\% of posts either lack a tag, most likely due to earlier subreddit policies of not enforcing the tag structure, or these posts include a user-chosen tag.
+\textbf{Tags.} According to the current subreddit rules, each post must include a tag indicating the context of the meal: whether the user prepared it at home, whether the user works in the food industry and prepared it, or whether the user purchased it without personal preparation.
+The majority of meals, $74.5$\%, were prepared at home by the users, while $19.7$\% were purchased without any preparation, and $1.5$\% were prepared by food industry professionals.
+The remaining $4.3$\% of posts lack an eligible tag, most likely due to earlier subreddit policies of not enforcing the tag structure.